EsmeraldaJardine/algorithms_assessed_exercise/pa_ae1_skeleton/README.md

 - **query parsing:**
 O(q) where q is the number of words in the query
-- **calculating the weight multiplier of the query:** dictionary lookup is O(1) but the number of lookups is determined by O(q . f), where q is the number of words in the query anf f is the number of files in the directory
+- **calculating the weight multiplier of the query:** dictionary lookup is O(1) but the number of lookups is determined by O(q . f), where q is the number of words in the query and f is the number of files in the directory
 - **calculating the result:**
 the lookup is O(1) but it is done f times therefore, O(1 . f) = O(f) where f is the number of files in the directory
 - **sorting the result:**